tmontaigu/CloudCompare-PythonRuntime/docs/getting_started.rst

     .. image:: ../images/python-editor-icon.png

-*  The file runner, which shows a small dialog where you can select a file and run it whithout having to have the editor openned.
+*  The file runner, which shows a small dialog where you can select a file and run it without having to have the editor opened.

     .. image:: ../images/runner-icon.png